Adi-SRAM25/Thermoelectric-Regenerative-Damper/README.md

 2. Thermoelectric Regen Damper  ( Complete Model )
    1. Open “Thermoelectric_Regen_Damper.slx”
-   2. Same as the steps a-c that are stated above.
+   2. Same as the steps i-iv that are stated above.
    3. After pressing the run button in simulink the model outputs the actual power harnessed and the voltage generated through the Seebeck modules.